 Information needs to be provided to families of ELLs in a language they understand in order to ensure that they can actively participate in their child's education.
-The obligation to provide this remains in effect throughout COVID-19 closures and during the school re-opening process.
 This can be effectively done through the use of Talking Points or Google Translate when referring to our website link entitled Distance Learning under Resources.
 Documents on that page can be translated to a parent's native language.